sictweb/bti425-2020/notes/react-intro.md

 What specifically is different?
 In React, we build the user interface with *components*.

 A component is a JavaScript code container.
 It includes user interface declarations (markup), and JavaScript code for logic, state management, and communication.
 The component is responsible for an area (e.g. a rectangle) in the user interface, including rendering and interaction.

 A component can hold other components, and/or be embedded in a "parent" component.
+A component can be added or removed from the user interface.

-This completely changes the architecture and code design of all parts of the app.
+This [component idea](component-idea) completely changes the architecture and code design of all parts of the app.
 Until now, we have used a *page-first* approach to app design, where the task to be done, and the workflow to be followed, was designed around a set of pages.
 Each page used JavaScript to add functionality and user interaction.
 The browser and the HTML document was at the center of our app-building efforts.

 In React, it's different.
 We use an *app-first* design approach, and build the app with components.
-The HTML document remains only as the default deployment target, in a browser or browser-like object on a device.
+The HTML document remains only as the default deployment target, becoming a host for components, in a browser or browser-like object on a device.
 React handles the DOM building and modification tasks.

 In addition, React apps also work on iOS and Android platforms, by using the [React Native](https://facebook.github.io/react-native/) libraries.